 What is “Affective Memory”?

-(by Carmichael Philips)
+(by Carmichael Phillips)

 For example, an actor’s character might have the emotion of deep, uncontrollable love toward another character in the script.
 This feeling, given how emotional and expressive it must be portrayed, may be difficult for an actor to produce.

 The actor might even recall emotions he or she had toward a pet from childhood that they loved deeply.
-Regardless, the actor recalls the sensation of the deep, intense love they felt in their personal lives and uses it to create a realistic character, living through those similar given circumstances.
+Regardless, the actor recalls the sensation of the deep, intense love they felt in their personal lives and uses it to create emotion in their character who is living through similar circumstances.